 OER Commons acts as a network for teachers and students to engage through social bookmarking, tagging, rating and reviewing materials.
 With more than 120 major content partners, the site offers a point of access for a constantly growing collection containing more than 24,000 items.

 OERs range in size from peer-reviewed and updated textbooks to complete lesson plans and college courses.
 The commonality is that they can all be used, reused and modified due to unrestricted or limited licensing rights.

 Open textbooks are a newly emerging development in the worldwide OER movement.
-There are many sites offering open textbooks, including Gutenberg, the first producer of free e-books.
+There are many sites offering open textbooks, including Project Gutenberg, the first producer of free e-books.
 Flat World Knowledge is the world’s largest publisher of free and open college textbooks, and Manybooks offers free e-books in several languages.
 Assayer lists books whose authors have made them available for free.

-As colleges and schools across the country test the waters with OERs, concerns have arisen regarding the sustainability of open textbooks.
+As colleges and schools across the country test the waters with OERs, concerns have risen regarding the sustainability of open textbooks.
 While most people would agree that open textbooks are ideal for financially-burdened students, taking book royalties and licensing privileges out of the picture could lead to a drastic reduction in quality textbooks.

 Editor's note: This article has been updated since it was originally published in September 2011.